The chilling revelations of my early twenties.

-I didn’t have a large group of friends, but the friends I did have, I was very close to.
-I spent a lot of time with my friends, and when we weren’t together, I was usually on the phone with one of them.
+I had a small circle of friends, and we were close as family.
+My friends were my world, and when we weren’t together, I was usually on the phone with one of them.

-Thinking back now, I wonder how my parents ever used the phone during my teenage years.
+Thinking back, I wonder how my parents ever used the phone during my teenage years.
 If I was home, I was on the phone.

-Just to clarify, my teenage years were in the 1980s, so there were no cell phones, at least not for most people, and the majority of families only had one phone line in their home.
-If someone was on it, the phone was out of commission.
+For context, my teenage years were in the 1980s, long before everyone had a phone in their pocket.
+Most families had one phone line.
+If someone was on the line, the phone was out of commission.

 Fascinated By Sybil

-One minute, I could be loud and telling jokes and the next being irate and hateful.
+One minute, I would be giggling like a toddler, and the next, angry and hateful.
 Sometimes I watched myself interact with my friends like I was a spectator in a movie theater unable to affect anything that was happening on the screen.

 Repressed Memories Begin to Surface

-If there weren’t other warning signs, in my late teens I also started losing time.
-I would find myself with friends with no idea of how I got there.
-Sometimes I would be driving with no idea why I was in that part of town.
+I would find myself with friends and be clueless as to how I got there.
+Sometimes I would be driving with no idea as to why I was in that part of town.

 It was all fodder to feed my belief that I had DID.
-I feared being committed to a mental hospital, though, so I never talked about my fears with anyone.
+I feared being committed to a psychiatric hospital, though, so I never talked about my fears to anyone.

 A Magazine Opens the Door